Revolutionary Armed Forces of Colombia: 2012–2015: Peace talks and end of the armed conflict

 ELN leader Nicolás Rodríguez Bautista, otherwise known as Gabino, added that his group was interested in joining the talks too: "Well we are open, it's exactly our proposal, to seek room for open dialogue without conditions and start to discuss the nation's biggest problems.
 But the government has said no!
 Santos says he has the keys to peace in his pocket, but I think he has lost them because there seems to be no possibility of a serious dialogue, we remain holding out for that."

 Colombia's RCN Radio reported on 29 September that a preliminary draft of the proposals indicated that a resolution would involve answering FARC's historic grievances including rural development and agrarian reform; democracy development via an enhancement of the number of registered political parties; security and compensation for the victims of the conflict.
-In this regards, the Colombian government has already passed a series of laws that entail compensation for the victims and a return of land to the displaced.
+In these regards, the Colombian government has already passed a series of laws that entail compensation for the victims and a return of land to the displaced.
 FARC also indicated a willingness to give up their arms.
 Former M19 member Antonio Navarro Wolff said: "If the government wants a serious peace plan they will have to take control of the coca leaf plantations that are currently owned by the FARC because if not another criminal group will take over it."
 Santos later told Al Jazeera that peace was possible if there was "goodwill" on both sides.
 Santos told the General debate of the sixty-seventh session of the United Nations General Assembly on 26 September, that Venezuela and Chile were also helping in the discussion along with Cuba and Norway.

 Peace talks were formally started on 18 October in a hotel 30 miles north of the Norwegian capital Oslo with a joint-press conference by both delegations.
 The representatives of the government, led by Humberto de la Calle and the FARC, led by Iván Márquez, said the so-called second phase of the peace process will be inaugurated in Oslo on 15 November, after which the delegations will go to Cuba to work on the negotiation of the peace accord, which will ultimately lead to a permanent agreement and ceasefire.
 The Colombian government has also stated that they expect that a post-Chávez government will continue to support the peace process.
 In late 2012, FARC declared a two-month unilateral cease-fire and said that they would be open to extending it as a bilateral truce afterwards during the rest of the negotiations.
 The Colombian government refused to agree to a bilateral cease-fire, alleging violations of the truce by FARC.